johnaparker/git-scan/README.md

 ## Configuration File
 A configuration file located at ``~/.config/git-scan/git-scan.conf`` is created.
-This is a TOML file listing the scannable repositories and remote hosts:
+This is a TOML file listing the scannable repositories:
 ```
 repositories = ["/path/to/repository_1", "/path/to/repository_2"]
-ssh = ["host1", "host2"]
 ```
 The config file can be editted manually or changed using the ``add`` and ``remove`` commands.
 Glob patterns and tilde expansions are allowed, i.e. ``"~/path/to/repos/*"``